ontoneo-project/Ontoneo/README.md

 OntONeo  is a collection of entities related to anatomy, embryology and medical specialties related to care of woman and child (gynecology, obstetric, pediatric, neonatology).

-The current version of OntONeo is version 1.2.
+The current version of OntONeo is version 1.4 alpha.
 The previous versions are located at releases folder according to the version number.

 There is a Google Group for discussing the project at http://groups.google.com/group/ontoneo-discuss.
 Click the "Apply for Membership" link to join.